Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Introduction

-\tool combines two complementary variant-generation strategies: (1) operator-based mutation, which introduces fine-grained, localized changes via predefined transformation rules, and (2) LLM-based mutation, which produces context-aware modifications that fixed operators alone are unlikely to reach.
-Variants that survive the original tests then serve as contrastive signals for synthesizing targeted regression tests.
-Each candidate test must meet three acceptance criteria before being added to the augmented suite: it must (i) pass on the reference patch, (ii) fail on at least one surviving variant, and (iii) remain robust under behavior-preserving transformations and LLM-based screening, thereby avoiding overfitting to implementation-specific details.
-By tightly integrating diagnosis with augmentation, \tool directly addresses the root cause of unreliable benchmark evaluation.
+PROBE combines two complementary strategies to generate such variants: 1) operator-based mutation that produces fine-grained and localized changes, and 2) LLM-based mutation that introduces context-dependent modifications that fixed operators are harder to reach.
+Guided by the surviving variants, PROBE then generates targeted tests designed to distinguish correct implementations from plausible but incorrect ones.
+These surviving variants are then used to guide the generation of targeted tests that distinguish correct implementations from plausible but incorrect ones.
+Before incorporating into augmented test suite, each generated test must satisfy three conditions: (i) it passes on the reference patch, (ii) fails on at least one surviving variant, and (iii) avoids overfitting to implementation-specific details, verified through behavior-preserving transformations and LLM-based screening.
+By tightly coupling \emph{diagnosis} and \emph{augmentation}, \textsc{PROBE} directly addresses the root cause of unreliable evaluation.

-We evaluate \tool on SWE-bench Verified, examining both test-suite adequacy and its downstream effect on agent assessment.
-Our experiments reveal pervasive under-constraining of test suites, with a large majority of benchmark instances accepting incorrect yet test-passing variants.
-By injecting targeted behavioral checks, the framework produces measurable drops in reported success rates and alters the relative ordering of leading agents.
-These findings highlight that strengthening evaluation is indispensable for drawing trustworthy conclusions about repair capabilities.
+We conduct a study to evaluate \textsc{PROBE} on SWE-bench Verified, focusing on both test suite adequacy and its impact on agent evaluation.
+Our results revealed the prevalence of under-constrained test suites, with many benchmark instances accepting incorrect yet test-passing variants. \textsc{PROBE} help strengthen test suites by introducing targeted behavioral checks, leading to measurable reductions in reported success rates and changes in the relative ranking of state-of-the-art agents.
+These findings highlight that improving evaluation is essential to draw reliable conclusions about repair capabilities.